 How to repeat something in Python

-Learn how to repeat in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Learn how to repeat in Python using loops and other methods.
+Discover tips, real-world examples, and how to debug common repetition errors.

 Using a simple for loop for repetition